gauchm/ealstm_regional_modeling/README.md

 ### Optional Downloads

-To use our pre-trained models for evaluation or your own experiments, download the model files here:
+To use the original pre-trained models from Kratzert et al. for evaluation or your own experiments, download the model files here:

 - [Pre-trained models](http://www.hydroshare.org/resource/83ea5312635e44dc824eeb99eda12f06)

-This download also contains the pre-evaluated model simulations of all our models.
+This download also contains the pre-evaluated model simulations of all their models.

 ## Run locally